 Tuesday, May 4: The UMass Energy Forum (UMEF) 5:30-7:30 pm

 Co-Produced by the UMass Energy Transition Institute, the UMass iCons Program, the UMass Wind Energy Fellows Program, and the UMass Clean Energy Extension.
 The "UMass Energy Forum" (UMEF) is a new initiative for students, faculty, and staff across the UMass Amherst campus to present their work on clean energy, climate, and decarbonization.
 UMEF is open to all fundamental and applied areas of energy research and climate action work including (but not limited to) work in STEM, social sciences, humanities, business, and interdisciplinary studies.
 In May 2021, the UMass Energy Forum will be a remote-only event to promote safety in the face of the COVID-19 pandemic.
 Please complete the 2021 UMEF survey so we can better understand your availability for and interest in this event.

 The Undergraduate Sustainability Research Award promotes in-depth understanding of sustainability topics, research strategies, and the use of library resources, providing participating students with vital skills they will carry into future academic and vocational endeavors.
 The award is funded by the award-winning UMass Amherst Libraries’ Sustainability Fund.

 Whip up a tasty recipe this week with one of these delicious submissions from members and friends of the UMass Amherst community!
-Cookbook compiled by Rebecca Schmidt from Physical Plant Sustainability.
-Tag your creations on social media to get featured on our Instagram page!
-We miss the blender bike smoothies!!
+Cookbook compiled by Rebecca Schmidt.

 Make yourself a reusable bag upcycled from an old t-shirt!
 Submitted by Laurie Simmons from Residential Life Sustainability.